StevanFreeborn/OnspringAzureADSyncer/README.md

 - ox-x64 (Minimum OS version is macOS 10.12 Sierra)
   - Note after downloading the executable you may need to run `chmod +x` to give the executable execute permissions on your machine.
   - Note after downloading the executable you may need to provide permission for the application to run via the your systems settings.

+You are also welcome to clone this repository and run the app using the [.NET 7](https://dotnet.microsoft.com/en-us/download) tooling and runtime.
+As well as modify the app further for your specific needs.

 ## Onspring Setup